A song of the good green grass!

 Welcome just as much the other more hard-faced lands,

-Lands of coal, copper, lead, tin, zinc, lands of iron,
+Lands of coal, copper, lead, tin, zinc, iron, from the mother’s bowels drawn,

 Lands rich as lands of gold or wheat and fruit lands,